 The ICS was founded in 1971 by Eric Glen under the name of the "Continent Club" and held its first annual meeting the same year in Exeter, UK.
 In 1998, the Society was set up as a UK Charity under the guidance of Paul Abrams.
 It now boasts a membership of around 3,000 members from 70 different countries.
-The ICS emphasises the multi-disciplinary approach toward incontinence issues with membership derived from numerous different disciplines including: geriatricians, surgeons, nurses, urologists, physiotherapists, gynaecologists, pharmacologists, and scientists.
-Since 1971, the Society has gone on to publish numerous state-of-the-art reports, retaining the copyrights, and thereby enabling publication in a range of international journals.
+The ICS emphasises multi-disciplinary the approach toward incontinence issues with membership derived from numerous different disciplines including: geriatrics, surgery, nursing, urology, physiotherapy, gynaecology, pharmacology and research/science.
+Since 1971, the Society has gone on to publish numerous state-of-the-art reports, retaining the copyrights and thereby enabling publication in a range of international journals.
 This broad dissemination of information highlights a primary mission of the organisation.

 A review of the ICS' functions and governing laws was undertaken from 2006-2008.
-At the

-ICS Annual Meeting in Cairo in 2008, members overwhelmingly approved the new Bylaws and Articles of Association.
+At the ICS Annual Meeting in Cairo in overwhelmingly members approved the new Bylaws and Articles of Association.
 These documents saw the creation of a new Board of Trustees to govern all aspects of ICS activity.
 Day to day society tasks and procedures are managed by six full time and two part time office staff situated at the ICS headquarters in Bristol, UK.
 There are also numerous committees dedicated to various projects that ensure the Society's charitable objectives are supported.